 Museum of Islamic Art

 Qatar is a small country, and there’s so much to explore beyond it.
-The Museum of Islamic Arts does just that — for example, below clockwise, from top left) you’ll find art, texts, and games from Spain, Syria, Egypt, Iran, Rome, North Africa, and Turkey.
+The Museum of Islamic Art does just that — for example, you’ll find art, texts, and games from Spain, Syria, Egypt, Iran, Rome, North Africa, and Turkey.

 Best View